 To learn more about how to obtain a passport, including what documents and items must be presented with the passport application visit the U.S. State Department's web site.

 You may also visit a passport acceptance facility (sites can be found via the link above) to inquire about passports and apply for one.
-The nearest passport acceptance facility, where you can apply for your passport, is located on campus at the Wild Card UK ID Center.
+The nearest passport acceptance facility, where you can apply for your passport, is located on campus at the Student Involvement Ticket Center.

 Obtaining a Passport on Short Notice